polyaxon/polyaxon/site/docs/management/organizations/members.md

  * Can read, write, or have admin permissions to one or more projects in your organization if invited and provided with such permissions.

-## Re-assigning seats

-By removing a user from the members table, you can re-invite or add a different user based on a new email.
-Only users with the `owner` and `manager` roles can add/remove users, in fact, only these two roles have access to the organization level settings.

 ## Managing users and permissions

 Users with the `owner` role can promote, demote, and delete all users up to the `owner` level.